memoryfile/odin-recipes/README.md

 # odin-recipes

-With this project, I'll demonstrate my HTML knowledge!
-This is just coding practice; no copyright infringement intended.
+This is just HTML coding practice; no copyright infringement intended.
 Recipe names and photos haphazardly sourced from https://rainbowplantlife.com and https://www.healthylittlevittles.com